Grand Valley State University Women's Center

 The Women’s Center Resource Library functions as an extension of the University Library.
 You may come to our office to check out materials.
 All policies and procedures for using our library are similar to the larger University Library system.
 For more information, please click here.

 Absolutely!
+There is a computer located in the library section, that is available for any student to use.
 We hope the Women’s Center will be a comfortable space for you to study, work, or just relax.

 I would like to volunteer for the Women’s Center.
 How do I get connected?